Avis-Drone-Labs/FGCS/README.md

 ### Running Backend Manually

 1. `cd radio`
-2. Make sure you're in a virtual environment and all dependencies are installed using `pip install -r requirements.txt`
+2. Make sure you're in a virtual environment (or create one via `python3 -m venv venv`) and all dependencies are installed using `pip install -r requirements.txt`
+> NOTE: To enter the virtual environment you will need to run `venv/Scripts/activate` on windows, to learn more please read: [how to make venv for linux and winodws](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/) or [what is a virtual environment?](https://docs.python.org/3/library/venv.html)
-3. `python app.py`
+4. `python app.py`

 #### Creating a virtual environment